 The Sanctuary lies in the arid north western reaches of Madhya Pradesh, separated from Rajasthan and the legendary Ranthambhore Tiger Reserve by the waters of the Chambal River.
 Once part of the hunting grounds of the erstwhile princes of Gwalior, the fort and river - the two main landmarks of this sanctuary - give the place its name.

-Identified and intensely managed to create an alternative home for the Asiatic lions from Gir in Gujarat (still to happen!), the sanctuary boasts a high prey density, healthy populations of leopards, crocodiles, hyenas, civets, foxes and small cats, the occasional tiger, vast tracks of pristine and un-encroached woodland and grassland and most importantly, almost no tourism.
+Identified and intensely managed to create an alternative home for the Asiatic lions from Gir in Gujarat (this is still to happen!), the sanctuary boasts a high prey density.
+There are therefore healthy populations of leopard, crocodile, hyena, civet, fox and small cats, the occasional tiger as well as vast tracks of pristine and unencroached woodland and grassland.
+Most importantly there is almost no tourism.

 Here the focus is on walking in the beautiful surroundings, watching the birdlife and immersing yourself in the remote wilderness of Madhya Pradesh.

-In each of these locations, the camp is set up exclusively with a maximum of 4 tents.
-The destinations can be easily slotted into longer itineraries – or it is possible to combine two destinations with a two or three night stop in between at a comfortable hotel or lodge that complements the overall experience.
+In each of these locations the camp is set up exclusively with a maximum of 4 tents.
+The destinations can be easily slotted into longer itineraries or it is possible to combine two destinations with a two or three night stop in between at a comfortable hotel or lodge that can be planned to seriously complement the overall experience.

-As the purpose of travel is increasingly being defined by modern frills, some of us still yearn for the intrepidness of accessing the unknown treasures, often beyond phone and internet coverage – the true measure of remoteness in our digital world!
-For those who enjoy exploring the great outdoors, Kaafila offers an unparalleled experience in some of the most remote areas completely off the tourist trail.
+As the purpose of travel is, in some sectors, increasingly being defined by modern frills some of us still yearn for a more intrepid and immediate access to unknown treasures that may shun phone and internet coverage – the true measure of remoteness in our digital world!
+For those who enjoy exploring the great outdoors, Kaafila offers an unparalleled experience in some really remote areas which are completely off the tourist trail.

 Images courtesy of Kaafila Camps